meta-llama/llama-stack/docs/cli_reference.md

 **NOTE**: Outputs in terminal are color printed to show special tokens.

-## Step 3: Listing, Building, and Configuring Llama Stack Distributions
+## Step 3: Building, and Configuring Llama Stack Distributions

 - Please see our [Getting Started](getting_started.md) guide for details.